agentzex/FlipperZero-BadUSB-Wireshark/README.md

 This Wireshark dissector can parse and show the keystrokes sent as part of the payloads of BadUSB devices/modules like Flipper Zero, Rubber Ducky, USBNinja and similar (as well as normal USB HID keyboard).

+The reconstructor can then take the dissected packets from Wireshark and reconstruct the original DuckyScript payload.

 ## Quickstart
 1. Download and copy 'badusb_dissector.lua' to your Wireshark plugins folder (for example: on Windows on a default installation this will be at C:\Program Files\Wireshark\plugins)